-I hear similar complaints from Realtors® all over whose commissions are so intermittent that they’ve taken to staging their clients’ homes themselves for free, hoping to attract more listings and then sell them faster and for a better price.
+I hear complaints from Realtors® all over whose commissions are so intermittent that they’ve taken to staging their clients’ homes themselves for free, hoping to attract more listings and then sell them faster and for a better price.

-This practice of staging your their own listings for free just creates more problems for overworked and underpaid agents.
+This practice of staging their own listings for free just creates more problems for overworked and underpaid agents.

 First of all, as a real estate agent, your time is money.
 While you’re donating your time to help your client rearrange their furniture, sort through their junk, choose the perfect paint color for their den and decide whether or not to move the baby’s crib out of the office, do you realize the significant amount of time and money you are wasting?
 Not to mention the risk of offending your client and losing the listing altogether?